nlhkabu/nlhkabu.github.io/README.md

 feature_image: /assets/<image name>.png
 site_url: <absolute path to live site url>
 github_url: <absolute path to source code url>
+priority: <Integer between 1 and 5 where 1 == important.
+Determines ordering of projects on Homepage>
 sections: # Each section is separated by horizontal padding and borders - use these instead of content
 - |
   ## <title of a section>